Reviews You Can Rely On

 Credit: Laura Casner

 Dropping just out of the high-quality tier and into the upper end of average, the Fujifilm Instax Wide 300 creates larger wide-format photos, which often come out dark but display rich colors.
+(Editor's Note: There's a new version of this camera, the Instax Wide 400, which has an updated housing and a self timer button.
+Our affiliate links point to this new version.)
 The available settings allow the user to make the necessary adjustments for differing conditions.
 This camera captures textures well, shoots best in ambient indoor lighting with dispersed natural light, and produced the most lovely black and white images of any camera we tested.

 instant camera - the fujifilm instax wide 300 is good for capturing textures and rich...